theodorhusefest/CS433-project2-road-segmentation/README.md

 To run the program call ```python3 run.py ``` from root directory to create submission with best pre-trained model.
 To retrain the model use: ```python3 run.py --train```.

-The best model is trained with 4 GPU's and need 4 GPU's to create a new submission.
-This is an error in Keras, but there is no problem when training a new model.
+The model used in the final submission is trained with 4 GPU's and need 4 GPU's to predict and create a new submission.
+This is an error in Keras, and can be fixed with retraining.